Search This Blog

 There are only two days remaining until The Macy's Thanksgiving Day Parade marches down the streets of NYC on Thanksgiving Day!
-As I've been reporting here on Blogger, it is a parade that is near AND dear to the heart of Cam, my female cardinal, who was working the kindle version of her iBook, Words In Our Beak Volume One at this very time last year.
+As I've been reporting here on Blogger, it is a parade that is near AND dear to the heart!

-In memory of the fifty-third anniversary of the assassination of President John F. Kennedy, I've posted an obituary written by E.B.
+In memory of the fifty-third anniversary of the assassination of President John F. Kennedy, which took place on 11-22-1963, I am posting an obituary written by E.B.
 White (for The New Yorker magazine) atop this entry.